Types of Trademarks

 Trademarks legally conflict with each other if the use of one trademark causes confusion as to the product or service being offered, or as to the source of the products or services being offered.
 Generally, whoever used the trademark first owns it, and any subsequent users who cause confusion as to the products or their source will be forced to stop using the mark and may have to pay the trademark owner damages.

 Some brands don't just use a word, phrase or symbol to market their product, they also use distinctive packaging.
-A good example of this is a company such as Tiffany's, which uses a distinctive color and type of box to sell its jewelry.
+A good example of this is a company such as Tiffany & Co., which uses a distinctive color and type of box to sell its jewelry.
 This use of distinctive packaging is what is known as "trade dress".
 Trade dress isn't simply limited to boxes, but can include distinctive use of color, shapes and even décor.
+Also, it may be possible in some instances to get legal protection for the unique look and feel of your website.

 The goal of trade dress overlaps significantly with the goals of trademark law - to identify goods or products through distinctive features and reduce customer confusion.
 Accordingly, trade dress can often be registered as another types of trade- or service mark and receive protected under federal trademark laws.